Last updated on January 27th, 2021 at 01:15 pm

-Some states have laws prohibiting employers from employee discrimination based solely on medical marijuana card holder status.
+Some states have laws prohibiting employers from employment discrimination based solely on medical marijuana cardholder status.
 Still other states include protections for employers in terms of marijuana use and the workplace.
 Further, some states may prohibit employers from discriminating against medical marijuana patients that test positive for marijuana unless the individuals exhibit behaviors of being under the influence while at work.

 Marijuana laws are constantly changing, and it is imperative to know and follow the requirements outlined in all applicable states and ensure that your substance abuse testing policy is updated to include clear and concise language.

 Changes to law or industry standards have not been monitored

 Standards help set the rules and establish workplace frameworks, making it easier to successfully innovate.
 Industry standards can help you to identify and minimize your risks.